OuterCelestics/StellarEngine/README.md

 ```
 Make sure you download the latest premake version: https://premake.github.io/download/ (currently using v5-beta2)

-After downloading, place the premake5.exe into the "Scripts" folder.
+After downloading, either place the premake5.exe into the "Scripts" folder or add premake to your 'PATH' variables.
 Next, execute the setup-windows.bat.
 With this setup completed, open the generated solution (*.sln) to build the GLFW project, and afterward, re-run the setup-windows.bat for any final configurations.

 ### Note that no macOS or Linux setup script is currently provided;